top of page

 Since then, I have served two terms as a town councillor, led a non-profit organization, run for provincial office, and held a range of governance roles.
 I have spoken about ableism and access with Senators, MPs, MLAs, health leaders, researchers, government agencies, and community organizations, as well as in national and local media.

-My governance work includes seven years as a Board Director with Interior Health, where I focused on patient- and family-centred care, health equity, and psychologically safe workplaces.
+My governance work includes seven years as a Board Director with Interior Health, where I focused on person- and family-centred care, health equity, and psychologically safe workplaces.
 I currently serve as Co-Chair of British Columbia’s Provincial Accessibility Committee, advising government on the implementation of the Accessible BC Act and supporting practical, accountable approaches to identifying and removing barriers across the province.

 Professionally, I work as a Regional PLEX Engagement Liaison with Praxis Spinal Cord Institute, collaborating with the spinal cord injury community, researchers, clinicians, funders, and policy leaders.
 My work centres lived experience, equity-informed research, knowledge translation, and innovation in medical devices, including wheelchairs.